-When doing a colon cleanse, it is important to take lots of vitamin C. The citrus fruits are the best sources of natural bioflavonoid and vitamin C, the two most essential anti-septic agents that help reduce toxicity during a cleanse.
+When doing a colon cleanse, it is important to take lots of vitamin C or high antioxidant drinks.
+The citrus fruits are some of the best sources of natural bioflavonoid and vitamin C, the two most essential anti-septic agents that help reduce toxicity during a cleanse.

-Begin to add these “natural probiotic foods” in your daily diet: cilantro, fennel, garlic, ginger, leeks, lemongrass, onion, parsley, turmeric.
-They help to multiply the good bacteria that will help with digestion and overall health.
+Begin to add these “natural probiotic foods” in your daily diet: jicama, lotusroot, rutabaga, radish, celeriac, cilantro, fennel, garlic, ginger, leeks, lemongrass, onion, parsley, turmeric.
+They help to repopulate the beneficial bacteria that will help with digestion and overall health.
 Eat them fresh or add them into your drinks or foods.

-Most people don’t like the smell/taste/flavor/odor of these foods, but neither do the bad bacteria – they cannot live in/with this environment.
-On the other hand, the good bacteria (which we want) love these foods, thrive in them and begin to multiply when they have these foods.
+Most people don’t like the smell/taste/flavor/odor of these foods, but neither do the harmful microbes—they cannot live in/with this environment.
+On the other hand, the beneficial bacteria (which we want) love these foods, thrive in them and begin to multiply when they have these foods.
 Drink LOTS of water!

 Some Suggested Combos (measurement for one portion):

-- 2 carrots + 2 green apples + 1 bunch of spinach or 3-4 leaves kale + a bunch of cilantro + ¼ lemon
+- 2 green apples + 1 fennel + 1 cucumber + a bunch of cilantro + ¼ lemon

 - 1 grapefruit + 1 fennel + 2 medium-sized beetroots + ½ lemon + a thumb-sized ginger